avpnusr/torprivoxy/README.md

 Healthcheck & Configs
 -----
-The container has a working healtcheck built in.
+The docker container has a working healtcheck built in.

 **torrc-configuration:**
 ```